yzjedu/cs151-pa4-Ms-Gigi/algorithm.md

    1. Initialize a variable total_characters to 0.
    2. For each row in headlines:
       1. Add the length of the headline to total_characters.
-      2. Calculate the average as total_characters / number_of_headlines.
+   3. Calculate the average as total_characters / number_of_headlines.
-   3. Return the average.
+   4. Print and Return the average.

 5. Find Longest Headline
 Purpose: Find and return the longest headlines by character count.